liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

     >>> resp_data["data"]["adhocracy.sheets.name.IName"]["name"]
     'proposals'

-FIXME: write test cases for attributes with "required", "read-only", and possibly others.  (those work the same in PUT and POST, and on any attribute in the json tree.)
+FIXME: write test cases for attributes with "create_mandatory", "editable", and possibly others.  (those work the same in PUT and POST, and on any attribute in the json tree.)